-A radon progeny level of 0.02 WL is equivalent to a radon concentration of 4.0 pCi/L when radon is in 50 percent equilibrium with its progeny.
-In an indoor environment, radon is expected to be in approximately 50 percent equilibrium with its progeny.
+A radon decay chain isotopes level of 0.02 WL is equivalent to a radon concentration of 4.0 pCi/L when radon is in 50 percent equilibrium with its decay chain isotopes.
+In an indoor environment, radon is expected to be in approximately 50 percent equilibrium with its decay chain isotopes.
 Therefore, the 0.2 pCi/L target detection limit for indoor radon is adequate as compared to 4.0 pCi/L.

 The detection level concentrations for uranium and thorium isotopes in particulate air samples are based on three analytical methods found in 40 CFR 61, Appendix B, Method 114.
 Because radionuclide-specific concentrations have already been established, Method A-4, direct alpha counting (gross alpha determination), and Method B-4, direct beta counting (gross beta determination), will be used to routinely evaluate activity levels of samples.
 These methods will determine alpha activity of the sample without extraction and separation of isotopes.
-Detection levels of 3E-15 $\mu$ Ci/mL for gross alpha and the detection level of 2E-11 $\mu$ Ci/mL for gross beta will provide adequate minimum detection levels for dose assessment estimates.
+Detection levels of 3E-15 μ Ci/mL for gross alpha and the detection level of 2E-11 μ Ci/mL for gross beta will provide adequate minimum detection levels for dose assessment estimates.
 Method G-1, high-resolution gamma spectroscopy, will be used as needed to evaluate samples on a case-by-case basis at the qualified vendor laboratory.